-Many individuals take probiotics to treat digestive irregularity, stomach upset, and chronic GI issues.
+Many individuals take probiotics to treat digestive irregularity, stomach upset.
 However, probiotics need to survive stomach acid and intestinal bile to achieve their goals.
 Even if they do survive, they must have access to nutrients to fuel the growth of healthy bacteria once they arrive in the gut.

 That's where prebiotics come in.
 By maintaining the gut's delicate digestive balance, prebiotics enable probiotics to grow and thrive.
 However, not every prebiotic is useful for supporting every probiotic strain.
 If you want to improve colon health, you need to select the prebiotics and probiotics you take with care.

 When prebiotics and probiotics work together, they facilitate the formation of postbiotics.
 These postbiotics then offer a number of health benefits, including immunomodulatory effects.

 Another way of thinking about this is that prebiotics provide fuel for probiotics, which leave behind an end product known as postbiotics.

 Research on the relationship between prebiotics, probiotics, and postbiotics remains limited.
 However, according to the Centers for Disease Control and Prevention (CDC), using these supplements is generally considered safe for healthy individuals.

 Additionally, pregnant women and those who are nursing can likely take probiotics and prebiotics without suffering any side effects.
 Still, it's a good idea to speak to your doctor before starting any new supplement regimen while pregnant or breastfeeding.

 Supplements aren't the only way to get prebiotics, probiotics, and postbiotics.
 Many of the foods people consume on a daily basis also contain these beneficial compounds.
 The following foods are high in prebiotic fiber: